Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/vocabularium/transportnetwerk/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

 #||# -------------------------------------

+2025-03-16T21:22:00.822Z info: Connector Model:Domain Model:OSLO-Transportnetwerk:Transportnetwerk:^BestaatUit is not an association with a source role.
+Ignoring this connector.

+2025-03-16T21:22:00.823Z info: Connector Model:Domain Model:OSLO-Transportnetwerk:Transportgebied:(Transportgebied -> Transportobject) is not an association with a source role.
+Ignoring this connector.

+2025-03-16T21:22:00.823Z info: Connector Model:Domain Model:OSLO-Transportnetwerk:Transportknoop:(Transportknoop -> Transportobject) is not an association with a source role.
+Ignoring this connector.

+2025-03-16T21:22:00.824Z info: Connector Model:Domain Model:OSLO-Transportnetwerk:Transportlink:(Transportlink -> Transportobject) is not an association with a source role.
+Ignoring this connector.

+2025-03-16T21:22:00.824Z info: Connector Model:Domain Model:OSLO-Transportnetwerk:Transportlinksequentie:(Transportlinksequentie -> Transportobject) is not an association with a source role.
+Ignoring this connector.

+2025-03-16T21:22:00.824Z info: Connector Model:Domain Model:OSLO-Transportnetwerk:Transportlinkset:(Transportlinkset -> Transportobject) is not an association with a source role.
+Ignoring this connector.

+2025-03-16T21:22:00.824Z info: Connector Model:Domain Model:OSLO-Transportnetwerk:Transportpunt:(Transportpunt -> Transportobject) is not an association with a source role.
+Ignoring this connector.

+2025-03-16T21:22:00.824Z info: Connector Model:Domain Model:OSLO-Transportnetwerk:Afstandspaal:(Afstandspaal -> Transportpunt) is not an association with a source role.
+Ignoring this connector.

+2025-03-16T21:22:00.824Z info: Connector Model:Domain Model:OSLO-Transportnetwerk:Afstandspaal:(Afstandspaal -> Transportlinkset) is not an association with a source role.
+Ignoring this connector.

-2025-02-11T15:43:08.355Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-03-16T21:22:00.825Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:43:08.357Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Domain Model) and fallback URI (http://todo.com/) will be assigned.
+2025-03-16T21:22:00.825Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Domain Model) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:43:08.359Z warn: [ConnectorConverterHandler]: Connector (route) does not have a package tag defined.
+2025-03-16T21:22:00.827Z warn: [ConnectorConverterHandler]: Connector (route) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T15:43:08.360Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO-Transportnetwerk:Transportobject has an empty value for tag usageNote-nl.
+2025-03-16T21:22:00.829Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO-Transportnetwerk:Transportobject has an empty value for tag usageNote-nl.

-2025-02-11T15:43:08.361Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO-Netwerk:Netwerkgebied has an empty value for tag usageNote-nl.
+2025-03-16T21:22:00.830Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO-Netwerk:Netwerkgebied has an empty value for tag usageNote-nl.

-2025-02-11T15:43:08.361Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO-Netwerk:Knoop has an empty value for tag usageNote-nl.
+2025-03-16T21:22:00.830Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO-Netwerk:Knoop has an empty value for tag usageNote-nl.

-2025-02-11T15:43:08.362Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO-Netwerk:Link has an empty value for tag usageNote-nl.
+2025-03-16T21:22:00.830Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO-Netwerk:Link has an empty value for tag usageNote-nl.

-2025-02-11T15:43:08.362Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO-Netwerk:Linkset has an empty value for tag usageNote-nl.
+2025-03-16T21:22:00.831Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO-Netwerk:Linkset has an empty value for tag usageNote-nl.

-2025-02-11T15:43:08.363Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO-Transportnetwerk:Transporttype has an empty value for tag usageNote-nl.
+2025-03-16T21:22:00.832Z warn: [ConverterHandler]: Entity with path Model:Domain Model:OSLO-Transportnetwerk:Transporttype has an empty value for tag usageNote-nl.

 #||# -------------------------------------